calderhayes/react-boilerplate/README.md

 You also can use the base tools such as tsc for a straight built, tslint for linting, devserver.js for just running the local deployment.

+## Environment Variables

+Use NODE_ENV = {development or production}, LIVE = {true or false}, WS_LIVE = {true or false}
+to dictate the configuration at build time.

+Note: the index.html has some hard coded dependencies due to SignalR being weird, so you will need to comment the jquery and signalr dependency from that if you truly do not want it included.
+Like if you are disconnected from the internet.
+Otherwise, in the code switching the environment variable will cause the code to inject mock providers.